 If you are a good organiser, enjoy taking responsibility and communicating with people, then a job in administration or management could be a good career for you.
 It is a wide ranging career area, covering many varied and interesting jobs.

-Administration and management jobs exist in all industries; both public and private sector, so graduates of this career area are always in demand.
+Administration and management jobs exist in all industries, in both the public and private sector, so graduates of this career area are always in demand.

 The jobs and courses for this career area are in four sectors: general administration and management; economics; human resource management; and public services administration.